 2. Are Chihuahua mixes good dogs?

 Chihuahuas are tiny, feisty, and affectionate.
 Crossing them with other breeds can create beautiful dogs that make excellent family companions.
 Chihuahua mixes inherit traits from both parents and make loving, family companions.
 Some Chihuahua crossbreeds are more suited to adults or families with older children.
 It’s a good idea to research the various Chihuahua mixed breeds before deciding which breed is the best addition to your family.
 Chihuahuas are a low-maintenance dog that loves affection and being with their owners.
-Due to their temperament and smaller size, they’re often recommended for first-time dog owners.
+Due to their temperament and smaller size, they’re often recommended dogs for first-time owners.

 3. How big do mix Chihuahuas get?